tessercat/pbx-docs/client/notes.md

 ## NameDialog as peer name validator

 NameDialog provides
-state methods that Peer uses
+class methods that Peer uses
 to initialize its own name
 and to validate the names
 it receives from the channel.